9 Black Owned Etsy Art And Jewelry Shops for Ethical Empowerment

 This means that cork forests can continue to maintain wildlife diversity and capture and store carbon dioxide.
 Cork is also biodegradable, compostable, and recyclable.

 Mind the Cork turns this material into all sorts of unique items.
 The planters and sculptures are totally unique and are a great way to incorporate a touch of nature into an urban space.
 Vegan cork leather wallets and card holders, while not exactly “art” use a variety of colors to add an artistic flair to something we use every day.
+Perfect for a unique vegan gift.

 About Mind the Cork